Number one Priortiy

 Child Protection from Abduction/Child Labor/Abuse

-Nigerian Child Protection Act defines a child as under the age of 18, declaring children should be subjected to abuse, neglect, torture, inhuman punishment or discrimination of any kind.
+Nigerian Child Protection Act defines a child as under the age of 18, declaring children should not be subjected to abuse, neglect, torture, inhuman punishment or discrimination of any kind.
 Yet many children are still at risk of these injustices.
 Communities have been united concerned with security and demonstrate a genuine interest in the well being of children in teaching them on these matters.

 Emergency Infant Care